 On this the last day of 2005, I would like to wish each of you a very happy and blessed 2006.
 As you make your New Year's resolutions, (if you make any) may I suggest a plan to help you keep those resolutions this year.
 Stick to a daily routine.
 The most popular resolution among most people is to lose weight.
 I have been told the best way to accomplish that is to stick to a daily routine of a healthy diet and exercise.

-The most poplular resolution among most Christians is to read their Bible more.
+The most popular resolution among most Christians is to read their Bible more.
 Again, the best way to reach that goal is to stick to a daily routine.
-Read at a set time everyday.
+Read at a set time every day.
 Some like to read as they begin their day, some as the day comes to an end.
-It doesn't matter when, just make sure to set a time and stick to it.
+It doesn't matter when just make sure to set a time and stick to it.

 One more resolution that we need to make this year as Christians is to pray more.
 Pray daily for each other, for our local body of believers.
 Pray daily for our local communities, for our states, for our nation, for this world.